 Rabban Shimon ben Gamliel said: Israel had no days as festive as the Fifteenth of Av and Yom Kippur, when the maidens of Jerusalem would go out dressed in white garments – that were borrowed, so as not to embarrass anyone who was poor – and dance in the vineyards.
 And what would they say?
 “Young man, raise your eyes and see what you choose for yourself.”
 (Taanit 26b, B. Talmud)

-Tu b’Av, the 15th of the Hebrew month Av, begins tomorrow night.
+Tu b’Av, the 15th of the Hebrew month Av, begins tonight.
 In modern Israel the date is celebrated as a kind of Jewish Valentine’s Day, with cards and gift-giving, but the Israeli rabbinate has attached no liturgical significance to the day, and in most of the Jewish diaspora the holiday is all but unknown.

 That needs to change.

 It’s not that we need Jewish single women to dress in white and dance in the vineyards, where they’ll be joined by Jewish single men who’ve reprioritized their superficial values… Actually, that’s not a bad idea.

 What really needs to happen, however, is that we all seize the magnificent, spiritual opportunity of Tu b’Av.